 13. Skip the salt

-The NHS recommends that adults eat no more than 6g of salt per day because salt can increase blood pressure, damage arteries, and put strain on our hearts.
+The NHS recommends that adults consume no more than 6g of salt per day, as it can increase blood pressure, damage arteries, and strain the heart.

-There are a few ways to cut down on salt, such as swapping it for herbs and spices, checking labels, keeping takeaways to a minimum, and removing salt from your table so you don’t reach for it without thinking.
+There are a few ways to cut down on salt, like swapping it for herbs and spices, checking labels, limiting takeaways, and removing salt from your table so you don’t reach for it without thinking.

-For more tips, check out this page about salt from Heart UK.
+For more tips, check out this page about salt from Heart UK or read our guide: 9 ways to lower your salt intake.

-However, by taking some full, deep breaths using our stomach muscles, we can create more of a balance between the oxygen coming in and the carbon dioxide going out, which reverses the effects of shallow breathing and helps us to relax.
+However, by taking some deep, full breaths using our stomach muscles, we can create a greater balance between the oxygen coming in and the carbon dioxide going out, which reverses the effects of shallow breathing and helps us relax.

-If you want to work on taking deeper breaths, our article, 3 breathing exercises for anxiety and stress relief, has plenty of guidance.
+If you’re working on taking deeper breaths, our article, 3 breathing exercises for anxiety and stress relief, has plenty of guidance.
+Or, check out our weekly Tai Chi classes running over on Rest Less events.

 15. Run or jog